Counseling Center Staff

 MA- University of the Rockies

 Eric Specializes in issues of gender identity, LBGTQ issues, life transitions, trauma, depression and anxiety.
 He has previously worked in community mental health and has been a member of a Transgender Consultation Network.
-He works at the Counseling Center one day per week.
-He has also worked at Peak Vista Community Health Center.
+He utilizes a number of therapeutic techniques including cognitive behavioral and mindfulness.